unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-MauiCommunityToolkit.md

 An existing sample app that showcases the controls is available [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MauiEmbedding/MauiCommunityToolkitApp).

 > [!NOTE]
-> For this sample you don't need to have a license, because it's just a demo and for development purposes.
->
 > MauiCommunityToolkitApp SDK for .NET is currently only compatible with Windows, Android, iOS, and Mac Catalyst when used with Uno Platform.

 ## Getting Started